showupch/AION-EMS-Zeus/README.md

 # Updating AION EMS Zeus

+## Updating Through HACS

+If AION EMS Zeus was installed through HACS, HACS is the recommended way to install future updates.

-Before updating Zeus, create a Home Assistant backup.
+Before updating Zeus, creating a Home Assistant backup is recommended.

-Download the new Zeus release and extract it.
+When a new Zeus release is available:

+1. Open **HACS**.
+2. Open **AION EMS Zeus**.
+3. Review the available version.
+4. Select **Download** or the available update action.
+5. Confirm the version to install.
+6. Allow HACS to complete the download.
+7. Restart Home Assistant when requested.

+After Home Assistant restarts, open Zeus and verify that the integration and interface load normally.

+Existing Zeus configuration should remain in place during a normal HACS update.

+Browsers and the Home Assistant Companion App can cache frontend resources.
+If an older Zeus interface is still displayed after an update, perform a full refresh or reload of the Home Assistant frontend/app.

+---

+## Manual Updates

+For installations maintained manually, download the prepared installation package from the corresponding GitHub Release.

-Replace the existing Zeus integration and frontend files with the files supplied in the new release while preserving the directory structure:
+Replace the existing Zeus files with the files supplied by that release while preserving the required directory structure.

+For legacy/manual packages this can include:

 ```text
 /config/custom_components/aion_ems_zeus